graalvm/graalvm-demos/graalpy-install-package/README.md

 ## Preparation

 Install a JDK 21, ensure that it is on your classpath, and set the value of `JAVA_HOME` accordingly.
-We recommend GraalVM for JDK 21 that can be easily installed using [SDKMAN!](https://sdkman.io/).
+We recommend GraalVM for JDK 21 that can be easily installed on macOS and Linux using [SDKMAN!](https://sdkman.io/).
 (For other download options, see [GraalVM Downloads](https://www.graalvm.org/downloads/).)
 ```bash
 sdk install java 21.0.2-graal
 ```